bsiggelkow/typus/README.md

 [1]:http://intraducibles.com/projects/typus/donate

 ## My Fork
-My goal with this fork of Francesc Esplugas Marti's excellent Typus is to make it compatible with Rails 3 and Ruby 1.9 (without breaking Ruby 1.8 compatibility).
+My goal with this fork of Francesc Esplugas Marti's excellent Typus framework is to make it compatible with Rails 3 and Ruby 1.9 (without breaking Ruby 1.8 compatibility).
 I do not plan on backporting any changes for earlier versions of Rails.

-My near-term plans are to:
+### Roadmap
-- Get the Typus working "as is" with Rails 3 as a plugin, then;
+1. Get Typus working "as is" with Rails 3 as a plugin
-- Convert Typus from a plugin to a gem-based Rails Engine
+1. Convert Typus from a plugin to a gem
+1. Convert Typus gem to a Rails engine